wp-plugins/bp-xprofile-wp-user-sync/readme.txt

 == Changelog ==

+= 0.5.2 =

+* Pre-filter profile query when BP is sufficiently recent

+= 0.5.1 =

+* Fix translation (props flegmatiq)

 = 0.5 =

-Reconnect field data to field definitions when plugin is reactivated Hides default name field from Profile Edit admin screen
+* Reconnect field data to field definitions when plugin is reactivated
+* Hides default name field from Profile Edit admin screen in BP 2.1+

 = 0.4.5 =